 To ensure our logo is identifiable, we use the 'droplet' on backgrounds that are not solid white or blue, such as photographs or sections in a faculty colour.

-When using the droplet, the following applies:
+When using the droplet, take note of the following:

 Shape and colour: The droplet is always white and has a fixed, curved shape.